PixelatedPurple/discord.js/README.md

 ## Help
 If you don't understand something in the documentation, you are experiencing problems, or you just need a gentle nudge in the right direction, please don't hesitate to join our official [Discord.js Server](https://discord.gg/bRCvFy9).

+This is an edited version of the [Official Discord.js repository](https://github.com/discordjs/discord.js) this version is edited by [CursedBots.inc](https://discord.gg/au55p9jHT9)
+Please show some love and support to the original makers of d.js and star their repository this forked version is only for me to make the necessary changes I believe could fix a few problems